-Supported employees with at least 15 years of contributions are entitled to receive a monthly pension (made up of both a common fund and an individual fund) when they reach the qualifying retirement age, which is 60 for men, 55 for women, and 50 for women in the public sector.
+Supported employees with at least 15 years of contributions are entitled to receive a monthly pension (made up of both a common fund and an individual fund) when they reach the qualifying retirement age, which is 60 for men, 55 for white-collar female workers, and 50 for women working in factories.

 The statutory social insurance pension system in China consists of two accounts:

 - Basic pension (pay-as-you-go pooled account).
 Employers contribute to the basic pension only, and contributions vary between 13% and 16% according to local jurisdiction.

 - Mandatory individual accounts.
 Employees contribute to their individual accounts, and rates vary by region, typically about 8% of salary.